International Faculty Fellow at MIT Sloan

 Area of Expertise:

-Public and Private International Law; History and Theory of International Law; Corporate Subjectivity to International Law; CLS; TWAIL; ICL; IEL; CSR; Business and Human Rights.
+Public and Private International Law; History and Theory of International Law; International Economic Law; Corporate Subjectivity to International Law; CSR; ESG; TWAIL; Business and Human Rights.

 Kevin is licensed to practice law in the State of California and can advise internationally on matters related to international law.
-His current book project, International Corporate Personhood: Business and the Bodyless in International Law (Routledge 2021), sets out a theory of the corporation’s relationship to international law.
+His first book, International Corporate Personhood: Business and the Bodyless in International Law (Routledge 2021), sets out a theory of the corporation’s relationship to international law.

 - From Traction to Treaty Bound: Erga Omnes, Jus Cogens, and Corporate Subjectivity in International Investment Arbitration (with Lina Lorenzoni Escobar) 13 Journal of International Dispute Settlement ___ (forthcoming, 2022).